 How to complain about your insurance provider

-It's always worth trying to call your insurer first to see if it can help, but if not, you can use free complaints tool Resolver.
+If you are not happy, it's always worth talking to your insurer first to see if it can help, but if not, you can use free complaints tool Resolver.
 The tool helps you manage your complaint, and if the company doesn't play ball, it also helps you escalate your complaint to the free Financial Ombudsman Service.

 MSE weekly email